k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 <studio>

-Use the following pattern - ${secretmanager:<id-at-secret-manager>} - in the interface property value.
+The ${secretmanager:<id-at-secret-manager>} pattern should be used in the interface property value.
 For example: `${secretmanager:mysql-password}`, where mysql-password is the key that exists in the Secrets Management service.

 </studio>